trant22t/data-science-nanodegree/README.md

 5. [Dog Image Classification Tool](dog_breed_classifier): In this project, we will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-(Note: this one is a guided project from Udacity, whereas the rest are started from scratch by me.)
+(Note: this one is a guided project from Udacity, whereas the rest are fully completed by me.)

     *Major themes*: image classification